-2.1 Single-phase only
+2.1 Parameter Generation only

-If you have only heat capacity, entropy and enthalpy data and mixing data (e.g. from first-principles), you may want to see the starting point for your MCMC calculation.
+If you have only non-equilibrium thermochemical data, e.g. heat capacity, entropy and enthalpy data and mixing data from first-principles calculations, you may want to see the starting point for your MCMC calculation.